You love sports. So make it your career.

 Study at Disney World

 Pack your sunscreen!
-Take advantage of our exchange with the University of Florida and Walt Disney World Resort to learn about tourism, hospitality, and event management in one of the world’s leading tourism destinations.
+Apply for our exchange with the University of Florida and Walt Disney World Resort.
+Learn about hospitality, marketing, and event management in one of the world’s top tourism destinations.

 Apply via Recreation and Leisure Studies